WalestonTrinh/Nielsenik-Work/README.md

 # Dataset Enrichment Approach

+To answer the first question, we need to join the two excel tables.
+The problem is that there is no common factor between the two tables except for the images behind each URL.
+In order to correctly match the logo between the two tables, we need to use a python code that will put an hash record for each image to generate unique identifiers.

-To answer the first question, I implemented a Jupyter notebook (Final.ipynb) that processes the dataset as follows:
+I implemented a Jupyter notebook (Final.ipynb) that processes the dataset as follows:

 Image Hashing: Each image URL was hashed using a perceptual hashing algorithm to generate unique identifiers.